duydd25031999/TC_note/Javascript/Javascript_Questions.md

 **Q:** {Scan} How does arrow function replace `bind()`?

+- Vietnamese Outline:
+	- Arrow function dùng dynamic `this` như `bind()`
+	- Arrow function cụ thể hơn là tự động lấy `this` gần nhất

 ### function-concept-6

 **Q:** {Scan} How to apply block-scope in ES5?

+- English sample answer:
+	- Use `Strict mode` inside a scope (a file or {})
+	- Scope apply block-scope instead of hoisting

+### function-concept-7

+**Q:** {Interrogate} What are the key differences between function declaration and function expression in JavaScript?

+- Vietnamese Outline:
+	- Declaration: có tên, hoisting được
+	- Expression: không tên (anonymous), gán vào biến, không hoisting
+	- Dùng expression khi cần kiểm soát phạm vi, callback
+- English Sample Answer:
+	- A function declaration uses the function keyword and is hoisted, meaning it can be called before it is defined.
+	- A fuction expression is assigned to a variable and is not hoisted—you can only call it after the line where it is defined.
+	- Function expressions can be anonymous and are often used as callbacks or inside closures for better scope control.

 ## Javascript Callback